matteocantiello/gaiasprint2018/README.md

 # Massive Stars in Gaia DR2
 ## Small project started during the Gaiasprint 2018

-Special thanks to Alcione Mora, Hans-Walter Rix, Jonathan Gagné and Jackie Faherty
+Special thanks to Alcione Mora, Hans-Walter Rix, Jonathan Gagné, Jackie Faherty and Adrian Price-Whelan

 ### We have applied the following selection criteria to extract the massive stars from the DR2 release
 - Wise mag < -1